nattyco/software-bounty-program/README.md

 ## Procedure

-1. Grabb a Team and apply for one of the projects listed where it's status is _Not Assigned_ (if you are already working at bitDubai you can only participate on the projects you are assigned to, if it happens that that project has a bounty then you are automatically participating on the bounty-program together with the team that is working on that.)
+1. Grabb a Team and apply for one of the projects listed where its status is _Not Assigned_ (if you are already working at bitDubai you can only participate on the projects you are assigned to, if it happens that that project has a bounty then you are automatically participating on the bounty-program together with the team that is working on that.)
-2. Create an Issue in this REPO tagging the @bounty-program-team asking to assign the project you are intereste in to your team.
+2. Create an Issue in this REPO tagging the @bounty-program-team asking to assign the project you are interested in to your team.
-3. Someone on this team will evaluate your skills and may assing or not the project to your team.
-In any case a complete explanation of the reasons why they do or don't assing it will be given to you.
+3. Someone on this team will evaluate your skills and may assign or not the project to your team.
+In any case a complete explanation of the reasons why they do or don't assign it will be given to you.
 Everything will happen in the disscussion on the issue created.
 4. The exact scope of the project is defined once the project is assigned to a team.
 It is agreed between the team members and the @bounty-program-team.

 ## Rules

 1. If you miss the target month for any reason you can still be awarded half of the bounty if you reach production the following month.
-2. Your team has to mantain the code implemented during the first 3 months on production.
+2. Your team has to maintain the code implemented during the first 3 months on production.
 3. You wil be awarded a 10% of the bounty received for each of these 3 months.
 4. The distribution of the bounty between the team members is free.
 It is up to the team to decide how to distribute the bounty between them or other people from other teams which helped.
 5. Taking the functionality into production means passing all controls, checks and approvals that might be in place by the time the code is implemented.
 This approval procedures might or might not be in place at present time.